shtrausslearning/Machine-Learning/Missing Data Treatment/readme.md

 #### 1 | Missing Data Treatment

 <sub>
-- Collected data we want to used in the <code>feature matrix</code> can often contain missing data <code>np.nan</code>, which cannot be used with machine learning algorithms. <br>
+- Collected data we want to use in machine learning algorithms can often contain missing data <code>np.nan</code> in the  <code>feature matrix</code>
 - We can use various approaches to impute/treate the rows of data in the <code>feature matrix</code>.